top of page

 Healthy animals are also candidates for receiving chiropractic care.
 Maintaining proper movement allows for optimal function of muscles, nerves, ligaments, and tendons- which leads to improved mobility, flexibility, endurance, performance, and decreased risk of injury.

-Thus, the goal of animal chiropractic care is to restore or maintain normal movement and function to the musculoskeletal system in order to allow for normal neurologic function, which in turn allows the body to function optimally.
+Thus, the goal of animal chiropractic care is to restore or maintain normal movement and function to the spine and joints in order to allow for normal neurologic function, which in turn allows the body to function optimally.
 Animal chiropractic can be used as part of an integrative wellness program to maintain an animal’s health.

 About